- Registration Procedures

 It is the responsibility of all students to bring any questions they may have about the registration process to the department or program director.
-Failure to register during the proper registration periods (usually late in the preceding semester) can have implications for financial aid, tuition scholarships, and/or the cancellation of courses due to low enrollment.
+Failure to register during the proper registration periods can have implications for financial aid, tuition scholarships, and/or the cancellation of courses due to low enrollment.
 Students are encouraged to complete their registration before final exams of the semester preceding the semester for which they are registering.

-Students who are on academic probation or who have outstanding official documentation to submit will have holds placed on their registrations and must meet with the program director to register.
+Students who are on academic probation or who have outstanding official documentation to submit will have holds placed on their registrations and must meet with their advisor to register.